qxli-ai/qxli/qxli-ui/docs/apache.md

 # Hosting UI and Models separately

-Sometimes, its beneficial to host Ollama, separate from the UI, but retain the RAG and RBAC support features shared across users:
+Sometimes, it's beneficial to host Ollama, separate from the UI, but retain the RAG and RBAC support features shared across users:

 # QXLI Configuration